For any twice-differentiable vector field ,

 Here is the Gradient of the Divergence (a vector), and is the Laplacian applied componentwise (in Cartesian coordinates).

-The identity is the vector analog of the algebraic identity (the BAC-CAB rule) — formally treat as a vector and apply BAC-CAB, then recognize the as the Laplacian.
+It’s the vector analog of the algebraic identity (the BAC-CAB rule).
+Treat as a vector, apply BAC-CAB, then recognize the as the Laplacian.

-The identity is the standard tool for deriving wave equations from Maxwell’s equations.
+This is the standard tool for getting wave equations out of Maxwell’s equations.
 Take Faraday’s law in source-free vacuum:

 Take the curl of both sides: